View related sites

 Sign up to Research News

-Studies in Language Testing (SiLT) is a series of academic volumes – edited by Dr Nick Saville and Professor Cyril J Weir, and published jointly by Cambridge English Language Assessment and Cambridge University Press.
+Studies in Language Testing (SiLT) is a series of academic volumes – edited by Dr Nick Saville and Professor Cyril J Weir, and published jointly by Cambridge Assessment English and Cambridge University Press.
 The series examines important issues and new developments in language testing that are relevant to test users, developers and researchers.

 English Profile is a collaborative programme designed to enhance the learning, teaching and assessment of English worldwide.
 Its aim is to create a ‘profile’ or set of Reference Level Descriptions for English linked to the Common European Framework (CEFR).
 These volumes summarise the latest research from the programme.